 First, there is no waistband.
 This might sound slightly revolutionary, like when they introduced shoes with Velcro (no laces!).
 It's a nice touch.
 If your experience with cycling shorts is that the elastic of the waist pinches you uncomfortably, then bibs are an option you may want to try.
-This is true of all three bibs in this review, including the Shebeest Petunia Bib and SUGOi RS Pro Bib.

 Second: you won't show any skin you don't want to.
 Remember the sunburn tramp stamp example above?
 Bibs prevent this disaster from happening because the fabric doesn't end at your waistline — even if your jersey rides up, your bibs keep you covered.

 However, there is one major caveat to bibs: the bathroom issue.
 Sometimes (depending on where the straps are located on your bib short), you can work around this by wearing a full-zip jersey.
 Most of the time, however, you're stuck with taking it all off when nature calls.
 Alas, this is the case for the otherwise comfortable and well-designed Velocissima.